kng4411377/Crazy_trade/TEST_API.md

 ## Quick Validation

-Run this one-liner to test all endpoints:
+Run this one-liner to test all GET endpoints:

 ```bash
 for endpoint in health status performance fills orders events daily; do